rubyatscale/packs/README.md

 This can be used to quickly modify a `package.yml` file and add a dependency.
 It also cleans up the list of dependencies to sort the list and remove redundant entries.

-### Setting up Spring

-[Spring](https://github.com/rails/spring) is a preloader for Rails.
-Although `use_packs` itself does not use `Rails`, this can help speed up running commands like `bin/packs` by caching the bundle.
-Firstly, spring needs to know about the `bin/packs` command when spring is loading.
-To do that, add `require 'use_packs/spring_command'` to `config/spring.rb` in your application.
-Secondly, to enable Spring, first run `bin/spring binstub packs` which will "springify" the generated binstub.

 ### Releasing
 Releases happen automatically through github actions once a version update is committed to `main`.